BOX barn conversion — black vertical timber cladding, large panoramic window, garden slope with stacked logs, pool on the slope | OOOOX

 The facade looks like a solid barn—planks with exposed battens, nothing too dramatic.
 The windows in the gable are hidden behind continuous strips, so they almost disappear from the side.
 The large windows on the ground floor utilize the original opening left by the doors; instead of double doors, they now feature solid wooden shutters in the same style as the facade.
 So from the outside, it’s “still a barn,” but inside, it’s clearly a house.

-BOX barn conversion — black vertical timber cladding, large panoramic window, garden slope with stacked logs | OOOOX BOX barn terrace and garden — wooden deck, fire pit, gravel path, stone seating, panoramic green valley view | OOOOX
+BOX barn conversion — black vertical timber cladding, large panoramic window, garden slope with stacked logs, pool on the slope | OOOOX BOX barn conversion — view to the forest landscape, pool on the slope | OOOOX

 BOX barn conversion exterior — black timber facade with large window, white interior with staircase visible, sloped lawn with brick path | OOOOX BOX black barn entrance door — black wooden door with black wall lamp above, dark vertical timber facade cladding | OOOOX BOX black barn conversion — large panoramic window revealing white dining interior with structural diagonal brace, countryside landscape | OOOOX